 The track hails from the album of the same name.

-Thanks for stopping by this Baseball song by Kenny Rogers page.
+Thanks for stopping by this baseball song by Kenny Rogers page.
 I hope you found what you were looking for.